-6040.
+- 6040.
 Advanced Study of Early Childhood Special Education (3).
 Pr., graduate standing.
 Advanced study of trends, issues and evidence-based strategies related to teaching young students with exceptionalities.
 The course will focus on early intervention and preschool special education for students from birth to age 8.
-May be taught concurrently with ESPE 4040.
+May be taught concurrently with ESPE 4040. - 6050.

-6050.
 Advanced Study of Behavior Management of Students with Exceptionalities (3).
 Pr., graduate standing.
-This course presents the theoretical foundations and evidencebased strategies for managing behavior of all students, including those students with exceptionalities who consistently exhibit inappropriate behaviors in the classroom.
-May be taught concurrently with ESPE 4050.
+This course presents the theoretical foundations and evidence-